KiranLDA/PAMLr/README.md

 ```
 <img align="center" src="https://raw.githubusercontent.com/KiranLDA/PAMLr/master/graphics/quickPLOTswift.png">

 In looking at the data, particularly pressure and pitch, we notice a big change on the first of October.
-The bird's behaviour goes from dirunal to contant.This is very apparent in the actinogram.
+The bird's behaviour goes from dirunal to contant.This is very apparent in the actogram.
 The bird is flying non-stop.

 ```r
 #estimate sunrises and sunsets